usinglight

 For other pictures created with magic lantern look at these posts.

-5 thoughts on “Wide angle HDR
+5 responses to “Wide angle HDR”

 • I would feel honored if you use it.
 Magic Lantern is something which should come preinstalled on EOS cameras… And I really love these brackets in HDR.
 I think I should write something on that thing in detail.

-2. What did you use to merge the exposures to HDR?
+1. What did you use to merge the exposures to HDR?
 I use photomatix, but that gets annoying.
 When I use photoshop my computer crashes, ha.

 Leave a Reply